Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

     :alt: Particl Marketplace's phases of a deal
     :target: ../_static/media/images/001_phases_of_a_deal.png

+Compared to other online shopping platforms, the process of completing a transaction in full requires three additional steps.
+That's because of them that you get all these security, privacy, and cost-effectiveness benefits.

-You are willing to do three additional steps to complete a deal on :term:`Particl Marketplace`, unlike other shopping experiences you will most likely know.
-These three additional steps are the only convenience tradeoff in comparison to what you are used to using.
-Now compare it to the benefits you get.
+These three additional steps are the only convenience compromises made over traditional marketplaces.
+Now compare this tradeoff to the benefits they get you, that's a pretty sweet deal!

 .. note::

-	We are constantly enhancing the software and processes.
+	We are constantly improving the software and its user experience.
 Eventually, we also want to get rid of these extra steps.
+Bear with us while we work on it!

 .. seealso::